 You also need to know how to use them as you can’t just measure your middle.
 You need to take measurements from a number of different spots on your body and for some of these you’ll need a friend to help, as you won’t be able to reach them on your own.
 I’m not going to cover the exact method, as again, there are plenty of instructions to be had online on how to do this properly.
 I just want you to understand that you can’t just use one site and that the calipers don’t actually measure your body fat percentage.
 You have to do some math for that, and the online instructions you find will cover that for you.
 There’s a good basic guide here: https://www.wikihow.com/Use-Body-Fat-Calipers

 Either the calipers or the mirror will get you a number you can start from.
 Retest about once a month to see how you’re doing and don’t get discouraged.
 If you fail to make progress, that just means you need to make further adjustments to your diet and exercise routine.
 Be persistent and sooner or later you’re going to be able to look at your calculations and see that you’re reducing your body fat percentage.
 If you’re also preserving your muscle mass, then you’ve got it licked.
 Keep going until you’ve got the body you want.
 Also, don’t make the mistake of testing too often.
 Subcutaneous water (water under the skin) is pretty much indistinguishable from fat and this can fluctuate a lot in a very short period of time, so if you measure too often you might just be measuring water.

 Earlier in this article, I said I would talk about why the mirror method is my favorite, even though calipers are more accurate.
 The reason is simple.
-While we are losing weight for our health, let’s be honest, we’re mostly doing it to improve how we look.
+While we go to the gym in Port Elgin to lose weight for our health, let’s be honest, we’re mostly doing it to improve how we look.
 If that’s what we’re after then the best measure is what we see in the mirror.
 If you want to really be able to track progress over time this way, take photos instead.
 Then you can line them up after a few months and really see your progress.